sparktsang/sparktsang.github.io/_posts/gap-remake.md

 Then came the expansion.
 It was a relentless, terrifyingly efficient campaign.
 We developed a tactic we called "instant annihilation"—twenty of us would descend upon a single target simultaneously.
 In the final, heart-stopping second before their castle was razed to the ground, I would send them an invitation to join us.
 One of the players who survived this trial by fire was later hailed as our "War God", and became my successor when I eventually left the game.

 There was office politics, of course, but I ignored it.
 I was focused on my part: building the system.
-I wrote the constitution, based on universal principles: "an attack on one is an attack on all."
+I wrote the constitution, based on universal principles: "an attack on one is an attack on all".
 The alliance, in my eyes, was a system, and the competition between alliances was a competition between systems.
 I used KPIs—loot captured per week—to systematically recruit the best players, sending out invitations to anyone who met the criteria and wasn't already part of a stronger empire.

 It was a perfect, rational, meritocratic machine.
 And it was a spectacular success.